 Then, fill the rest of the bottle with sand or rice, leaving about an inch of room at the top.
 This gives the contents room to move around and get mixed up.
 Shake the bottle and then secure the lid with superglue.

-heavy work activity using the bottle.
-The weight of it can soothe her as she turns it around searching for specific letters or objects.
+activity using the bottle.
+The weight of it can soothe them as they tur it around searching for specific letters or objects.

 You can even make a list of the toys in the bottle.
-Your child can use it to see if she can find all the items.
+Kids can use it to see if they can find all the items.